 Fall flavors merge deliciously in this Roasted Butternut Squash Risotto.
 A fabulous combination of sweet butternut squash, crispy prosciutto, shallots, garlic, sage and thyme in creamy risotto.
-Serve as an entrée or app, plus it's gluten-free and perfect for meal prep!
+Plus, it's gluten-free, perfect for meal prep and on the table in 45 minutes!

 Ingredients